 Prepared by the Policy Advisory Panel at its 31st session, April 2016.
 Noted by Council at its 62nd session June 2016.
 Change of order of “Virtual marking” and additions of “MSPs” by LAP and PAP October 2016

 Blue boxes are the seven Standards and white boxes are topic areas for Recommendations, Guidelines, Manuals, and Model Courses.
 White boxes are not document names but are content area descriptions.

+Consider changing the table below – for discussion if there’s a priority set with the view presented

 ANNEX B – Normative and informative Recommendations